 Step 3.
 Cook on high for 4 hours or low for 7 hours.

 Step 4.
 Once finished, gently mash the cranberries with the back of a wooden spoon.
-Taste test and add additional sweetener if desired.
+Taste and add additional sweetener if desired.

 For my experimental readers though, feel free to test this “slow cooker to Instant Pot conversion” and let me know how it goes!